Reconciling conflicting approaches for the tunneling time delay in strong field ionization

-The numerical solutions of the time-dependent Schr\"odinger equation (TDSE) \cite{Ivanov_2014,Patchkovskii_2016,Torlina_2015,Majety_2017,Sainadh_2019} for the attoclock reproduce the experimental results, yielding confidence that the attoclock PMD features have a single electron origin.
+The numerical solutions of the time-dependent Schr\"odinger equation (TDSE) \cite{Ivanov_2014,Muller_1999,Bauer_2006,Patchkovskii_2016,Torlina_2015,Majety_2017,Sainadh_2019} for the attoclock reproduce the experimental results, yielding confidence that the attoclock PMD features have a single electron origin.
 However, the numerical results do not contribute much to our understanding of the tunneling time.
-Not long ago the backpropagation method has been proposed to deduce the tunneling time delay from the numerical solution of TDSE \cite{Ni_2016,Ni_2018a,Ni_2018b}.
+Not long ago the backpropagation method was proposed to deduce the tunneling time delay from the numerical solution of TDSE \cite{Ni_2016,Ni_2018a,Ni_2018b}.
 In this method, the asymptotic numerical solution of TDSE is simulated by a classical ensemble, which is backpropagated classically up to the tunnel exit, assuming that quantum features near the tunnel exit are unimportant.
-With the backpropagation method a conclusion was drawn \cite{Ni_2016,Ni_2018a} that the average time delay of the backpropagated trajectories is vanishing, while the time delay for the most probable trajectory of relevance for the experiment, and the obtained negative time delays of several atomic units (a.u.) are not analyzed in detail.
+With the backpropagation method a conclusion was drawn that the average time delay is negligible.
+However, the obtained negative time delays of several atomic units (a.u.) were not analyzed in detail, assuming intuitively that the origin of the negative time cannot be the tunneling.
 The TDSE numerical results have been also compared to the analytical R-matrix (ARM) theory \cite{Torlina_2015}, which is the state-of-the-art theory of the Coulomb-corrected strong field approximation (SFA) \cite{Popruzhenko_2008a,Popruzhenko_2008b,Torlina_2012,Kaushal_2013}.
 The comparison revealed that TDSE has a negative time delay with respect to ARM at large laser fields which, however, has been interpreted as a consequence of the bound state depletion and frustrated ionization \cite{Nubbemeyer_2008}.
 The problem of the accurate description of subtle features of PMD has been addressed in \cite{Klaiber_2018} within SFA.
-A new type of quantum orbits was identified there, which correspond to the under-the-barrier recollisions.
-It has been shown that the quantum interference of the direct ionization path with the under-the-barrier recolliding one, induces a nonnegligible shift in the asymptotic PMD, which allows for an interpretation as a tunneling time delay.
-While all employed theoretical approaches involve physically motivated approximations with deviating ranges of application, and an essentially exact quantum Coulomb approach is beyond current state of art, it would be important to identify a sufficiently simple tunneling scenario where all relevant models can be compared with an undisputed calculation.
+A new type of quantum orbit was identified there, corresponding to under-the-barrier recollisions, where interference with the direct ionization path induces a gentle modification of the asymptotic PMD.